RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/storage-setup.md

 (...)
 ~~~

 Here we can see the importer settings we requested through our claims, such as `IMPORTER_SOURCE`, `IMPORTER_ENDPOINT`, and `IMPORTER_IMAGE_SIZE`.

-Check pvc readiness by executing below
+You can check PVC readiness by executing the command below:

 ```execute-1
 oc get pvc